-In our financial model, an equity contribution from those entities that directly benefit from a new downtown sports/entertainment facility has been assumed at 30 percent of the capital costs of the facility (or \$135 million).
+In our financial model, an equity contribution from those entities that directly benefit from a new downtown sports/entertainment complex has been assumed at 30% of the capital costs of the facility (or \$135 million).
 This would appear to be a reasonable minimum target given that the new owner of the Oilers has committed to provide \$100 million in equity.

 Again, it is assumed that any increase in the final costs of the facility would result in a proportional increase in the expected equity contribution.
-It is, for example, possible to achieve additional private equity contributions through naming rights or pre-selling of corporate suites.
+It is, for example, possible to achieve additional private equity contributions through naming rights, preselling of corporate suites, etc.

-■ Community Revitalization Levy (CRL)
+■ Community Revitalization Levies (CRL)